SFS2X Docs / GettingStarted / web-sockets

 » Preamble

 WebSocket is an evolving project that is part of the new HTML5 set of standards for web communication.
-Since the specifications for this new protocol are still in the works, please consider our API to be in a Release Candidate state until a final draft is approved by the W3C committee.

 From a purely client side perspective any application written for HTML5/WebSocket can be ported on any platform that runs an HTML5 compliant browser (e.g. computers with different OS, tablets and smartphones).